amwriting fantasy

 Rose of Autumn

 (I wrote this poem a few years back for an unfinished fantasy story that will likely never see the light of day.
-It's about a woman who eventually became a queen,widely revered for her beauty and feared for her skill with an ax and her prickly attitude.
-I actually like how it came out, so … Continue reading Rose of Autumn
+It’s about a woman who eventually became a queen,widely revered for her beauty and feared for her skill with an ax and her prickly attitude.
+I actually like how it came out, so Continue reading

 Favorite Tropes